How to Generate Project Report from MS Project Files in Java with GroupDocs.Viewer

 License Acquisition

-- Temporary license: Extended access without cost.
+- Temporary license – Extended access for evaluation periods.

 Basic Initialization

-and passing the path to your MS Project file.
+Once the dependency is in place, you can create a Viewer instance by passing the path to your MS Project file.

 Implementation Guide